Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

-The eq.~\ref{eq:final_photon_energy} and ~\ref{eq:final_photon_frequency} are valid for the electron rest frame.
+Equations~(\ref{eq:final_photon_energy}) and (\ref{eq:final_photon_frequency}) are valid in the electron rest frame.
 But now, let us assume that the electron is in the relativistic regime with the Lorentz factor $\gamma = \frac{1}{\sqrt{1 - v^2/c^2}} = \frac{1}{\sqrt{1 - \beta^2}}$, and rewrite the equation for Compton scattering in the laboratory frame.
 We further denote laboratory frame by an index "L" and the rest frame by an index "R".
 The final energy of the photon in the laboratory frame can be written as:

 where $\mu = \cos{\chi}$ and $\chi$ is the angle between the direction of electron and photon before the collision.
-Using eq.~\ref{eq:final_photon_energy}, we get:
+Using Eq.~\ref{eq:final_photon_energy}, we get:

 Using transformations $\dfrac{1}{\gamma} \dfrac{1}{1 - \beta \mu^L_f} = \gamma \left( 1 + \beta \mu^R_f \right) $ and $e^R_i = e^L_i \gamma \left( 1 - \beta \mu^L_i \right)$, we get a formula for the final energy of the photon in the laboratory frame as: